kshitijjagatkar/ks_distributions/README.md

 The code should run with no issues using Python versions >3.6.
 Step: package can be install in usual way

-use  "from package_name import class"  in your cmd prompt
+use  "from package_name import class"  in your python cmd prompt

 package_name:  ks_distributions